-- No action toward another person, regardless of the intent of that action will cause harm, fear, or distress to that student or staff member. - No action toward another person within the school community will diminish the student or staff member's reputation within the school community. - Any action that contributes to a perception of bullying, whether it occurs during school time, or after school hours, or whether by electronic or other means, will be addressed by the school if it is determined that the actions impact the well-being of the alleged victim within the school community. - Any action that humiliates or contributes to diminishing the reputation of a person because of race, religious beliefs, colour, gender, physical disability, mental disability, ancestry, place of origin, marital status of parents, source of income of parents, family circumstances, or sexual orientation of a student is deemed to be an act of bullying. - No report by a person that he / or she is being "bullied" will be ignored by a school official.
-The official will respond as if an incident has happened and report the incident to a teacher or principal.

-- In establishing consequences for bullying, teachers and principals will use corrective interventions that consider the context of the circumstance, the behavioural history of the students involved, and the age / stage of development of the student. - If in the opinion of the teacher or principal an act of bullying has occurred, interventions will be applied dedicated to stopping the behaviour in the future, and educating the person victimized about how to address the issue in the future. - Those disciplined for their involvement in bullying will be communicated what to "stop" doing, and "start" doing in order to further a safe and caring culture within the school. - Parents play a primary role in assisting with the resolution of matters pertaining to bullying.
-Apprising them of issues in this area as they have impacted their children should occur at the earliest opportunity. - A principal may use a Restorative Discipline or Positive Behavioural Support model to address matters of discipline.
-2.10. - Incidences of Bullying that adversely impact the safety of individuals or are an affront to the common good of the school community may be addressed through the application of Sections 24 or 25 of the School Act.
+- 1. No action toward another student, regardless of the intent of that action, will or is intended to cause harm, fear, or distress to that student. - 2.
+No action toward another student within the school community will or intend to diminish the student's reputation within the school community. - 3.
+Any action that contributes to a perception of Bullying, whether it occurs during school time, or after school hours, or whether by electronic or other means, will be addressed by the school if it is determined that the actions impact the well-being of the alleged victim within the school community. - 4.
+Any action that humiliates or contributes to diminishing the reputation of a student because of race, religious beliefs, colour, gender identification, gender expression, physical disability, mental disability, ancestry, age, place of origin, marital status of parents, source of income of parents, family circumstances, or gender expression, or gender identity of a student. - 5.
+No report by a student that he / or she is being "harassed" or "bullied" will be ignored by a school official.
+The official will report the incident to the school principal who shall investigate the matter and act in accordance with Harassment Administrative Procedure 358 (Students) as required. - 6.
+In establishing consequences for bullying, teachers and principals will use corrective interventions that consider the context of the circumstance, the behavioural history of the students involved, and the age / stage of development of the student. - 7.
+If in the opinion of the teacher or principal an act of Bullying has occurred, interventions will be applied dedicated to stopping the behaviour in the future, and supporting the victimized student.
+Those disciplined for their involvement in bullying will be communicated what to "stop" doing, and "start" doing in order to further a safe and caring culture within the school. - 8.
+Incidences of Bullying that adversely impact the safety of individuals or are an affront to the common good of the school community may be addressed through application of applicable administrative procedures and practices, including Harassment Administrative Procedures 358 (Division Students) and 460 (Employees).